tlevine/dada.pink/__33__/cycling/want.rst

 Day bag
 -----------
-I want a front pannier that is easy to carry around without a bike and has lots of pockets.
+I want a small pannier that is easy to carry around without a bike and has lots of pockets.

 Some references